jaykang920/x2/README.md

 Most of the concepts of x2 came from quite old tradition: flows are similar to actors and events are exactly messages.
-There is nothing breaking new, but all the concepts are tweaked to form a easily distributable architecture.
+There is nothing breaking new, but all the concepts are tweaked to form an easily distributable architecture.

 Fingerprint is just a trivial trick but it plays an important role in precise event dispatching (with event equivalence) and efficient wire formatting.